 Getting back…in this scene it looks perspectively wrong in stereoscopic 3D.
 The scale doesn’t add up.
 The scene looks like the two characters are perched either on higher ground, or on top of a vehicle’s hood, looking down at an approaching car that’s far away.
 Yet in the very next cut (in this particular movie), we get the POV of the driver of the car looking at the roadbock with the two previous characters now shown standing on the ground.

 In fact, nothing in the Geography of the scene suggest that the driver is driving as uphill as is made out to be, as shown in the previous shot.
-Depth continuity does not match, because in 3D the terrain (grounding) is very easily accessed by the audience.
+Depth continuity does not match, because in 3D 360 (let’s call it video based VR) the terrain – the ground, is very easily accessed by the audience.

 It is not the intention to critique the two movies mentioned above simply for the sake of critique.
 To be fair, the movie Dark Country was pioneering in it’s usage of a maneuverable stereo camera rig and the film was made many years ago.
 Some un-related errors found, thanks to the luxury of a pause button of the BluRay player:

 Pic 1: 2D shot inserted into the 3D film.
 There are a couple more such 2D shots noticed.
 In a VR movie, this could be an immersion breaker – instantly pulling an audience ‘out’ of the moment.

 Has any recent VR film been guilty of this? – There are a few pointed out in the review of the big budget, episodic VR production, Invisible.

 Pic 2: Rotational and/or vertical mis-align error. (noticeable on the actresses teeth) – Worth keeping in mind even in VR films where Camera Rig vibration or mismatched lens pairs might call for a post-Vfx fixes.